What is a concussion?

 Concussion recognition tools

-- Concussion recognition tool 5 (for use by anyone) can be found online through the British Journal of Sports Medicine for free download and use.
+Recognition tools should be used to assess a person with a suspected concussion.
+There are two recognition tools that can be used which include:- Concussion recognition tool 5 (for use by anyone) can be found online through the British Journal of Sports Medicine for free download and use.

 - SCAT 5 is used by licensed health professionals only.